 The study shows that gurus avoid offence by evoking laughter and telling stories.
 "Basically, whenever the guru says anything potentially uncomfortable to audiences of managers they use humour and wrap it up as a joke," said Dr Greatbatch.
 The researchers found that gurus used a number of specific techniques to 'invite' laughter.
 "Collective audience laughter is not simply a spontaneous reaction to humour or jokes," argued David Greatbatch.
 "Rather the gurus invite laughter by indicating when it is appropriate for the audience members to do so."

 Gurus used verbal and non-verbal actions to invite laughter, including:

 - showing their teeth in a 'laughing' smile

 Having achieved laughter from the audience, the gurus played on this bonding to encourage the audience to feel part of an 'in group' sharing a common viewpoint with the gurus.
 The audience then began to turn against the management practice(s) being criticised by the guru.

-David Greatbatch and Timothy Clark have written an account of their research in Management Speak: Why We Listen to What Management Gurus Tell Us, published by
+David Greatbatch and Timothy Clark have written an account of their research in Management Speak: Why We Listen to What Management Gurus Tell Us, published by Routledge.